Listen, Chat, and Remix: Text-Guided Soundscape Remixing for Enhanced Auditory Experience: Experiments

 \subsection{Task-wise Performance Analysis}

-We conducted a thorough analysis of the editing performance of the Sepformer \& LLaMA2 (LoRA) system across all the 16 tasks.
-The distributions of SNR for both unprocessed and edited mixtures and the corresponding SNRi are plotted in Figure \ref{fig:snr}.
-For every task, LCE correctly edits the sound mixture according to the text prompt.
-This proficiency is evident as, depending on the specific task, between 89.0\% and 99.8\% of the mixtures exhibited a positive SNRi.
-We also notice that tasks vary in difficulty.
-Overall volume control (OVC), target speech/audio extraction/removal (TSE, TSR, TAE, TAR), and speech enhancement/removal (SE, SR) perform better, with an average SNRi exceeding 10 dB.
-These tasks are also more commonly studied in the existing literature.
-In contrast, target speech/audio removal (TSR, TAR) or volume control (TS$\uparrow$, TS$\downarrow$, TA$\uparrow$, TA$\downarrow$) and multiple sound extraction or/and volume control (MVE, MVC, MEVC) are more challenging, which are also less studied in previous research.
-Finally, we observe that LCE performs on average 3 dB worse on audio tasks (TAE, TAR, TA$\uparrow$, TA$\downarrow$) than speech tasks (TSE, TSR, TS$\uparrow$, TS$\downarrow$).
+We analyzed the remixing performance of the top-performing LCR-M and LCR-T across all 16 tasks.
+We reported the average SNRi of each task in Table \ref{tab:all}.
+The difficulty of tasks varies significantly.
+Overall volume control (OVC), target speech/audio extraction/removal (TSE, TSR, TAE, TAR), and speech enhancement/removal (SE, SR) perform better, with an average SNRi over 10 dB.
+These tasks are also more commonly studied in the literature.
+In contrast, target speech/audio removal (TSR, TAR) or volume control (TS$\uparrow$, TS$\downarrow$, TA$\uparrow$, TA$\downarrow$) and multiple sound extraction or/and volume control (MVE, MVC, MEVC) are more challenging, which are also less studied.
+We also observe that LCR performs on average 3 dB worse on audio tasks (TAE, TAR, TA$\uparrow$, TA$\downarrow$) than speech tasks (TSE, TSR, TS$\uparrow$, TS$\downarrow$).
 This performance gap could be explained by the presence of more natural noises in VGGSound and the involvement of audios from a broader range of categories compared to speech.

+The distributions of the initial and final SNR in Figure \ref{fig:snr} tell a similar story.
+We also calculated the ratios of mixtures enjoying an SNR improvement for all tasks.
+In general, both LCRs remix correctly following the text prompt.
+This proficiency is evident as, depending on the specific task, between 84.6\% and 99.8\% of the mixtures exhibited a positive SNRi.
+The ratio aligns with the average performance of the task.
+Interestingly, although LCR-M has a higher average performance than LCR-T in speech tasks, LCR-T remixes the speeches more accurately with higher SNRi$>$0 ratios.

+The SNR of the unprocessed mixtures may influence LCR's remixing performance as well, as noisier mixtures are intuitively harder to remix.
+Figure \ref{fig:snr_xy} provides a micro view of all individual SNR$_{0}$ and SNRi points, underlying the macro distribution in Figure \ref{fig:snr}.
+Overall, SNRi does not show a statistically significant negative correlation with decreasing SNR$_{0}$.
+In fact, lower SNR$_{0}$ values often lead to slightly higher SNRi, as these noisier mixtures allow more room for enhancement.
+This highlights LCR's robustness in noisy environments, although the final SNR (SNR$_{0}$ + SNRi) to the listener's ears remains lower for mixtures with a lower initial SNR, as expected.